Who we are

 Honorary membership is vested in the individual, not the school.
 Honorary members have all the privileges of membership exclusive of voting and eligibility for office.

-Honorary Members is bestowed by the Executive on individuals who have been active members of the Alliance for many years, have made an outstanding contribution to the organisation, and have demonstrated significant commitment to the education of girls in all-girls schools.
+Honorary Membership is bestowed by the Executive on individuals who have been active members of the Alliance for many years, have made an outstanding contribution to the organisation, and have demonstrated significant commitment to the education of girls in all-girls schools.

 The Alliance of Girls’ Schools Australasia has a close working relationship with similar organisations in North America, The National Coalition of Girls’ Schools and the United Kingdom, the Girls’ Schools Association.
 We are also affiliated with other like-minded not for profit organisations working in the areas of girls’ education and gender equality.